The geometry of the space of branched Rough Paths: Construction of Rough paths

-\end{prp} \begin{proof} First note that the homogeneous norm in \eqref{eq:homnorm} is defined with respect a fixed (but arbitrary) basis so we use the basis $B$ fixed at the beginning of this section.
+\begin{prp} Let $\bb X\colon[0,1]\to G^N$ and $X\colon[0,1]^2\to G^N$ as in \eqref{eq:XbbX}.
+Then $X$ is a $(\HH,\gamma)$-rough path as in \Cref{dfn:genRP} if and only if $\bb X$ is $\gamma$-Hölder with respect to the metric $\rho_N$ defined in \eqref{eq:homnorm}. \end{prp} \begin{proof} First note that the distance in \eqref{eq:rho} is defined with respect to a fixed (but arbitrary) basis so we use the basis $B$ fixed at the beginning of this section.
 Also, due to the above remark we only have to verify that $\bb X$ is $\gamma$-Hölder with respect to $\rho_N$ if and only if $X$ satisfies \eqref{eq:genrpbound} using the same basis.
 In one direction, if $\bb X$ is $\gamma$-Hölder then, by definition

 and so, for a basis element $v\in B$ we have

 Conversely, if \eqref{eq:genrpbound} holds then $|X_{st}|\lesssim|t-s|^{\gamma}$ and so by definition also $\rho_N(\bb X_s,\bb X_t)\lesssim|t-s|^\gamma$, i.e. $\bb X$ is $\gamma$-Hölder with respect to $\rho_N$. \end{proof}